MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 If a request still fails after a number of retries, it's better for the app to prevent further requests going to the same resource and to report a failure.
 Then, after a set period, the app can make one or more requests to the resource to see if they're successful.
 For more information, see [Circuit Breaker Pattern](#circuit_breaker_pattern).

 > [!TIP]
 > Never implement an endless retry mechanism.
-Use a finite number of retries, or implement the [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker) pattern to allow a service to recover.
+Use a finite number of retries, or implement the [Circuit Breaker](/azure/architecture/patterns/circuit-breaker/) pattern to allow a service to recover.

 The eShopOnContainers mobile app does not currently implement the retry pattern when making RESTful web requests.
 However, the `CachedImage` control, provided by the [FFImageLoading](https://www.nuget.org/packages/Xamarin.FFImageLoading.Forms/) library supports transient fault handling by retrying image loading.
 If image loading fails, further attempts will be made.
 The number of attempts is specified by the `RetryCount` property, and retries will occur after a delay specified by the `RetryDelay` property.
 If these property values aren't explicitly set, their default values are applied – 3 for the `RetryCount` property, and 250ms for the `RetryDelay` property.
 For more information about the `CachedImage` control, see [Caching Images](#caching_images).

 The eShopOnContainers reference application does implement the retry pattern.
 For more information, including a discussion of how to combine the retry pattern with the `HttpClient` class, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

-For more information about the retry pattern, see the [Retry](https://docs.microsoft.com/en-us/azure/architecture/patterns/retry) pattern on Microsoft Docs.
+For more information about the retry pattern, see the [Retry](/azure/architecture/patterns/retry/) pattern.

 <a name="circuit_breaker_pattern" />